gainwell-ohio/spbm/docs/UPDL/Gastro/proton_pump_inhibitors.md

 # Gastrointestinal Agents: Proton Pump Inhibitors

+## LENGTH OF AUTHORIZATIONS

-**LENGTH OF AUTHORIZATIONS**: 180 days, except as listed under clinical criteria
+180 days, except as listed under clinical criteria

-**PRIOR AUTHORIZATION CRITERIA:**
+## PRIOR AUTHORIZATION CRITERIA

 1. Is there any reason the patient cannot be changed to a medication not requiring prior approval?

     Acceptable reasons include: